 - Watch for signs of stress, fear or anxiety.
 It may also a good idea to consult a child and adolescent psychiatrist or other mental health professional for evaluation and treatment if behaviors are severe.

-If your child, or a child you know has experienced trauma, contact Aurora Psychiatric Hospital at 877-666-7223 or visit our web site at Aurora Psychiatric Hospital.
+If your child, or a child you know has experienced trauma, contact us at 1-877-666-7223 or visit the Aurora Psychiatric Hospital website.

-For more information on trauma visit these resources:
+For more information on trauma, visit these resources:

 - National Center for Trauma Informed Care